felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## General Information

-Where the Hubrise style guide doesn’t deal with a specific situation, the [Google developer documentation style guide](https://developers.google.com/style) can be used for reference.
+Where the HubRise style guide does not deal with a specific situation, the [Google developer documentation style guide](https://developers.google.com/style) can be used for reference.

 The [Merriam-Webster dictionary](https://www.merriam-webster.com/) should be used as a spelling reference when we have multiple ways of spelling the same word.
 In addition the [Cambridge Dictionary](https://dictionary.cambridge.org/) can be used as a secondary reference only where necessary.

 Terminology and spelling decisions should be included in the [HubRise Glossary of Terms](/contributing/glossary-of-terms/) to maximise linguistic consistency throughout the documentation.

 The HubRise documentation should be written in **British English**.
-When required, localisation into French is done regularly to keep all bilingual content in synch.
+When required, localisation into **French** is done regularly to keep all bilingual content in sync.

 Please keep in mind that readers of the documentation might not be native english speakers.

 ## Capitalisation

-If it’s an **official title or name**, something that can be or is **trademarked or copyrighted**, or the name of something that’s **unique in the universe**, capitalise it.
-Otherwise, don’t.
+If it is an **official title or name**, something that can be or is **trademarked or copyrighted**, or the name of something that is **unique in the universe**, capitalise it.
+Otherwise, do not.

 **If you’re unsure on whether to capitalise something or not, just don’t** because nine out of 10 times, you’ll be doing the right thing.

 One exception is when referring to a specific item in HubRise.
-For example, if we are referring to the **Restaurant** or the **Retail store** object in HubRise, we capitalise it to show that we are refering to the HubRise item, as opposed to a generic restaurant or retail store.
+For example, if we are referring to the **Restaurant** or the **Retail store** object in HubRise, we capitalise it to show that we are referring to the HubRise item, as opposed to a generic restaurant or retail store.

-Also, if it’s an expression that has a **well-known acronym** amongst your target audience, you shall capitalise the word.
+Also, if it is an expression that has a **well-known acronym** amongst your target audience, you should capitalise the word.

 Words such as **a**, **an**, **and**, **but**, **for**, **nor**, **of**, **or**, **so**, **to**, and **yet** must not be capitalised.